skycoin/skywire/cmd/skywire-cli/README.md

-  app-logs-since    Gets logs from given app since RFC3339Nano-formated timestamp. "beginning" is a special timestamp to fetch all the logs disc-tp           Queries the Transport Discovery to find transport(s) of given transport ID or edge public key exec              Executes the given command ls-apps           Lists apps running on the local visor ls-rules          Lists the local visor's routing rules ls-tp             Lists the available transports with optional filter flags
+  app-logs-since    Gets logs from given app since RFC3339Nano-formated timestamp. "beginning" is a special timestamp to fetch all the logs disc-tp           Queries the Transport Discovery to find transport(s) of given transport ID or edge public key exec              Executes the given command hvpk              Obtains the public key of the visor ls-apps           Lists apps running on the local visor ls-rules          Lists the local visor's routing rules ls-tp             Lists the available transports with optional filter flags